Last Updated on September 7, 2023

 Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
 It is maintained and funded by Offensive Security Ltd. The development team comprises more than 600 people, with a large community of contributors.

 It’s the most popular choice for security programmers due to its vast collection of security-related tools.
 These tools can be used to test the security of systems and find vulnerabilities.
-Ethical hackers and security researchers frequently use Kali Linux to perform hack exploits on other systems.
+Security researchers frequently use Kali Linux to perform exploits on other systems.

 If you are looking for a Linux distro that will help you in penetration and security programming, then look no further.
 Developers, as well as security researchers, can gain a lot of benefits by using Kali Linux as their choice of Linux operating system